jasonreed7/nasa-space-apps-2023-chat-open-data-backend/README.md

 ## Running

 Run the "Run API" configuration in `.vscode/launch.json`.
 The API will by default be served on port 8000.
+The sample data includes datasets on air quality, asthma and poverty rates.

 ## Frontend